Yousra0225/Docker-Cheatsheet/problematic.md

 ## Containers

-- An isolated environment forruning an application.
+- An isolated environment or process forruning an application.
 - They don't need a full OS.
 - Share the OS of the host.
 - Start quickly.